-1 2 3 4 5 6 7 8 9 - = ł h iq 1 S 1
+1 7 - = + h iq.
+1 S 7

 From the fourth century on, you can actually trace several different paths that the Brahmi numerals took to get to different points and incarnations.
 One of those paths led to our current numeral system, and went through what are called the Gupta numerals.
 The Gupta numerals were prominent during a time ruled by the Gupta dynasty and were spread throughout that empire as they conquered lands during the fourth through sixth centuries.
-They have the following form: $^{15}\!\!$
+They have the following form:15